-- a) This Code of Business Conduct and Ethics ("Code") is intended to document the principles of conduct and ethics to be followed by the employees, contractors, consultants, officers and directors of Osisko Mining Inc and its subsidiaries (collectively, the "Corporation").
-This Code applies equally, without limiting the generality of the foregoing, to all permanent, contract, secondment and temporary agency employees who are on assignments with the Corporation, as well as to consultants to the Corporation.
-Its purpose is to: - i) promote honest and ethical conduct, including the ethical handling of actual or apparent conflicts between personal and professional interests; - ii) promote avoidance of conflicts of interest; - iii) promote disclosure in writing to an appropriate person of any material transaction or relationship that reasonably could be expected to give rise to such a conflict; - iv) promote full, fair, accurate, true, timely and understandable disclosure in reports and documents that the Corporation issues or files with, or submits to, the securities regulators and in all public communications made by the Corporation; - v) promote compliance with applicable governmental laws, rules and regulations; - vi) promote the prompt internal reporting to an appropriate person of violations of this Code and provide mechanisms to report unethical conduct; - vii) promote accountability for adherence to this Code; - viii) promote respect for local communities and customs; - ix) avoid discrimination and nepotism; - x) promote a positive work environment and atmosphere; - xi) promote compliance with laws applicable in the jurisdictions in which the Corporation operates; - xii) provide guidance to employees, contractors, consultants, officers and directors of the Corporation to help them recognize and deal with ethical issues; and - xiii) help foster a culture of honesty and accountability within the Corporation. - b) The Corporation will expect all its directors, officers, employees, contractors and consultants to, at all times, comply and act in accordance with the principles stated herein.
-Violations of this Code by any director, officer, employee, contractor or consultant are grounds for disciplinary action, which may include immediate termination of employment, provision of services, position as an officer of the Corporation, or, in the case of a director, a request for the director's resignation.
+- 1. This Code of Business Conduct and Ethics (the "Code") is intended to document the principles of conduct and ethics to be followed by the employees, contractors, consultants, service providers, officers and directors (the "Corporation Personnel") of Osisko Mining Inc. and its subsidiaries (collectively, the "Corporation").
+This Code applies equally, without limiting the generality of the foregoing, to all Corporation Personnel, whether they are permanent, contract, secondment and on assignment to the Corporation.
+The purpose of the Code is to: - (a) promote honest and ethical conduct, including the ethical handling of actual or apparent conflicts between personal and professional interests; - (b) promote avoidance of conflicts of interest; - (c) promote disclosure in writing to an appropriate person of any material transaction or relationship that reasonably could be expected to give rise to such a conflict; - (d) promote full, fair, accurate, true, timely and understandable disclosure in reports and documents that the Corporation issues or files with, or submits to, the securities regulators and in all public communications made by the Corporation; - (e) promote compliance with applicable governmental laws, rules and regulations; - (f) promote the prompt internal reporting to an appropriate person of violations of this Code and provide mechanisms to report unethical conduct; - (g) promote accountability for adherence to this Code; - (h) promote respect for local communities and customs; - (i) avoid discrimination and nepotism; - (j) promote a positive work environment and atmosphere; - (k) promote compliance with laws applicable in the jurisdictions in which the Corporation operates; - (l) provide guidance to all Corporation Personnel and help them recognize and deal with ethical issues; and - (m) help foster a culture of honesty and accountability within the Corporation. - 2.
+The Corporation will expect all its Corporation Personnel to, at all times, comply and act in accordance with the principles stated herein.
+Violations of this Code by any Corporation Personnel are grounds for disciplinary action, which may include immediate termination of employment, provision of services, position as an officer of the Corporation, or, in the case of a director, a request for the director's resignation.
+The Corporation will not excuse any violation of this Code by